Haroon Bhorat: Academic contributions

-Bhorat's work has three key discernable strands: Firstly there is a long-standing focus on the empirics of household poverty and inequality dynamics in South Africa.
+Bhorat's work has three key discernible strands: First, there is a long-standing focus on the empirics of household poverty and inequality dynamics in South Africa.
 Secondly, a consistent and expansive research programme for a period close on 25 years - on developing country labour markets.
 Thirdly, and possibly much more recently – has been a relatively new avenue of research on trying to undertake applied work in the area of economic complexity.
 In each of the strands, his modus operandi, is the application of econometric techniques to large survey datasets.

 Serving in a variety of public roles ranging from high-level advisory work for government departments and multi-lateral institutions, to giving public lectures and seminar presentations at the world's leading universities (including for example Columbia University, Cornell University, Yale University and University of Oxford), Bhorat's ability to seamlessly switch between conducting hard empirical analysis and providing evidence-based policy advice that is accessible to a broader audience, has had a direct impact on the discipline.
 His research feeds into policy decisions and pronouncements at the highest level, including Cabinet memoranda, State of the Nation Address (South Africa) and legislative promulgation.
 His work has been hugely influential in policy making in respect of poverty, inequality and labour market issues in South Africa.

 Bhorat and the DPRU have become the international focal point for African work on understanding the impact of minimum wages in the region.
 Hence the South African National Minimum Wage Commission have requested Prof Bhorat and his team undertake the impact analysis of the National Minimum Wage (NMW) (2020-2021).
 This work uses innovative econometric techniques, combining a Difference in differences with a Regression discontinuity design.
 In addition, minimum wage analysis is being done for Mauritius, the Comoros, and other African countries.
 He is widely considered to be one of the leading experts in the world on understanding minimum wages and their impact in the developing country context.
 This research has elicited a significant debate and discussion within the academic and policy community and the ongoing body of work is viewed as a novel intellectual contribution to the South African, and arguably developing country, literature.